OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 - etc...

 Once again, the idea (if not the goal) here is to _totally_ de-couple data from their rendition.
-NMEA.Multiplexer and REST Services provide all the server side data and abstraction, all the Graphical User Interface (GUI) can then be provided by Web Pages, using technologies like HTML5, CSS3, WebComponents, WebGL, etc, all of those allowing
+NMEA Multiplexer and REST Services provide all the server side data and abstraction, all the Graphical User Interface (GUI) can then be provided by Web Pages, using technologies like HTML5, CSS3, WebComponents, WebGL, etc, all of those allowing
 _local_ as well as _remote_ access from laptops, tablets, smartphones, character consoles, etc.
 The _only_ requirement for a client is a network access (with obvious fluency with protocols like HTTP or TCP).